caminad/swr-spotify-example/README.md

 # SWR Spotify example

+> ℹ️ This is just a quick demo of a PKCE flow, have a look at <https://next-auth.js.org/providers/spotify> if you're authenticating with Spotify in a production Next.js app.

-Demo Spotify authentication flow example, based on https://swr.vercel.app/examples/auth.
+Demo Spotify authentication flow example, based on <https://swr.vercel.app/examples/auth>.
 Uses [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow-with-proof-key-for-code-exchange-pkce) to request an access token that can be refreshed without using a client secret, allowing flow to be fully client-side.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).